dafyddhowells/randy/README.md

 I was inspired to build this to help with a long running game I have played with friends.

-## Prediccos: Predicting the Scores in Premier League football matches
+### Predicting the Scores in Premier League football matches

 -   1 point is assigned to that person for predicting the correct result
 -   3 points are assigned to that person for predicting the correct